⏱ 8 min read 🔬 Mushroom guide

 Cold-Shock Pin Initiation

-Shiitake blocks need a "shock" - a sudden drop in temperature and a cold-water soak - to trigger fruiting.
+Shiitake blocks need a "shock".
+A sudden drop in temperature and a cold-water soak.
+To trigger fruiting.
 In nature this mimics autumn rain after a warm season.
 In a chamber, the shock can be the cold-water soak plus humidity drop for 24 hours, followed by a return to high humidity.
 Without this step, a colonized shiitake block can sit brown and dormant for weeks.

 Cold water soak is key.
 Do not skip it.